Kevin Cash

-Early life
+Amateur career

-Cash played for Northside Little League in Tampa, Florida, as a second baseman on the team that reached the 1989 Little League World Series.
+Cash was a second baseman for Northside Little League in Tampa, Florida, on the team that reached the 1989 Little League World Series.
+He attended Gaither High School, but initially failed to make the Cowboys baseball team.

-He later played college baseball for the Florida State Seminoles baseball team under head coach Mike Martin.
+After graduating in 1996, he played college baseball for the Florida State Seminoles baseball team under head coach Mike Martin.
 While at Florida State, Cash started 148 games as an infielder.
 He batted .299 with a career on-base plus slugging (OPS) of .923.
+On February 26, 1998, he participated in the first-ever Tampa Bay Devil Rays game, an exhibition game against the Seminoles at Al Lang Field.

 He also appeared in two College World Series (1998, 1999) for Florida State, including a second-place finish in 1999, when he was voted second-team All American at third base by the National Collegiate Baseball Writers Association (NCBWA).
+He was also named MVP of the Tallahassee Regional in the 1999 College World Series.

 In the summer of 1999, he played for the Falmouth Commodores of the Cape Cod Baseball League.
-Cash asked to play catcher for Falmouth, and went on to earn league All-Star and team MVP honors.
-In August 1999, he signed with the Toronto Blue Jays as an undrafted free agent.
+Cash volunteered to play catcher for Falmouth, and threw out two runners in his first inning behind the plate.
+He went on to earn league All-Star and team MVP honors.

-Playing career
+Professional career

-Cash begin his professional playing career in 2000 with the Hagerstown Suns, a Class A farm team of the Blue Jays.
-He reached the Triple-A level in 2002.